awused/cyNaoko/README.md

     Without curl installed Naoko will be unable to verify Dailymotion videos or properly handle removed videos or videos with embedding disabled.
     She will wait DEFAULT_WAIT, which is set to 3 hours, if a leader changes to a Dailymotion video bypassing the playlist, so curl is strongly recommended.
     This bug does not affect Windows users and they will not need to install any additional programs.
+- Running the web server with the fastcgi protocol requires that flup be installed.
+It can be installed using pip flup or easy\_install flup

 ## Usage
 <pre>